Mala Chatterjee portrait

 Speech

-Mala Chatterjee is a philosopher, legal scholar, writer, & associate professor at Columbia Law School.
-She received her PhD in philosophy at NYU in 2022, her JD summa cum laude at NYU School of Law as a Furman Academic Scholar in 2018, and her BA in Philosophy and Symbolic Systems at Stanford in 2014.
-Prior to joining Columbia, Chatterjee was a Furman Fellow at NYU School of Law, a fellow at NYU's Engelberg Center for Innovation Law and Policy, and a visiting fellow at Yale Law School's Information Society Project.
+Mala Chatterjee is a philosopher, legal scholar, writer, and associate professor at Columbia Law School.
+She received a Ph.D. in philosophy from NYU in 2022, a J.D. summa cum laude from NYU School of Law as a Furman Academic Scholar in 2018, and a B.A. in Philosophy and Symbolic Systems from Stanford in 2014.
+Prior to joining Columbia, Chatterjee was a Furman Fellow at NYU School of Law, a fellow at NYU’s Engelberg Center for Innovation Law & Policy, and a visiting fellow at Yale Law School’s Information Society Project.

 Publications